Content marketers aren’t doing a good enough job proving their success.

 Without conversions, you’re just blogging or creating content aimlessly, hoping that your audience will engage.
 These non-conversion focused marketers are under the impressions that ‘if you build it, they will come.’

 Let me tell you firsthand — this mentality is dangerous.
 It can get your agency fired, it can render your content ineffective, and it’s a huge waste of your time.

 Successful content marketing contributes to conversions.

 These conversions can be in the form of blog comments, subscribers to your blog, leads, and potential customers.
 (Check out the following reports from the Content Marketing Institute detailing & the here.)

-Thankfully, Revenue River has a history of being on of all things digital marketing.
+Thankfully, Revenue River has a history of being on The Cutting Edge of all things digital marketing.
 I’ve been able to utilize software tools out there that help content marketers focus on conversions.
 That tool is called Atomic Reach.